takaya1337/takaya1337.github.io/htb/en/irked/index.md

 Anyway, you will notice that lots of people say something about the box being more CTF oriented than real-life case, and it's kinda true.

-The **.backup.txt** provides a password for **steganography**, roughly the art of hiding something in a media.
+The **.backup** provides a password for **steganography**, roughly the art of hiding something in a media.
 And the only media so far is...
 <br>

 <p align="center">